Fight Song (Rachel Platten song)

 "Fight Song" is a song by American singer-songwriter Rachel Platten, released on February 19, 2015, through Columbia Records.
-The song was included on Platten's debut extended play (EP) of the same name (2015), and her second studio album, Wildfire (2015).
+The song was included on Platten's debut extended play (EP) of the same name (2015), and her third studio album, Wildfire (2015).
 The pop rock song was written by Platten and Dave Bassett, and produced by Jon Levine.
 Platten, at the time a struggling musician, was inspired to write the song to promote self-empowerment.

 Music critics praised the song's message and Platten's vocal performance.
 The song was nominated for and won awards, including a Daytime Emmy Award for Outstanding Musical Performance in a Daytime Program.
-In the United States, the song reached number six on the Billboard Hot 100 and was certified 6× Platinum by the Recording Industry Association of America.
+In the United States, the song reached number six on the Billboard Hot 100 and was certified Diamond by the Recording Industry Association of America.
 It also reached the top 10 in Australia, Canada, Ireland, Japan, New Zealand, and the United Kingdom, attaining gold and multi-platinum certifications in all except Ireland and Japan.

 James Lees directed the music video for "Fight Song", which features Platten wandering around a city and performing at a bar.
-In further promotion, Platten performed the song at award shows, sporting events, and as guest on Taylor Swift's tour.
+In further promotion, Platten performed the song at award shows, sporting events, and as guest on Taylor Swift's 1989 World Tour.
 Media usage has included placement in popular films, television shows, and commercials.
 It was adopted as a campaign song by Hillary Clinton for her 2016 U.S. presidential campaign.

-On August 25, 2025, Platten announced Fight Song (Rachel's Version), a new album including re-recorded versions of "Fight Song", "Stand By You" and other songs from Wildfire.
+On August 25, 2025, Platten announced Fight Song (Rachel's Version), a new album including re-recorded versions of "Fight Song", "Stand by You" and other songs from Wildfire.
 Fight Song (Rachel's Version) was released on September 26, 2025.